-Evansville, WI.

-- Shows will be held regardless of weather conditions. - Show order subject to change. - All members and spectators must follow the rules of the show facility.
+- Please check in with your animal prior to your first lot number.
+Show is held at Shotliff Farms, 9402 Berg Road, Evansville, WI. - Shows will be held regardless of weather conditions. - Show order subject to change. - All members and spectators must follow the rules of the show facility.

-Horseless Horse: Saturday, July 7 - 11:00 a.m. (judging at lunch break).
+Horseless Horse: Saturday, July 18 - 11:00 a.m. (following check in).
 Show is held at Shotliff Farms, 9402 Berg